 4. Conical Divergent Outlet

 In the Venturimeter, at Conical Divergent Outlet, the tube diameter gradually increases.
-So, the pressure is build up again to the original inlet pressure.
+So, the pressure is built up again to the original inlet pressure.
 Generally, the conical angle will be 5° – 7° and 14° – 15° for the outlet cone as per the British standards.

 Venturimeter Working Principle